Delta CEO: We’ll Fly Over Trump’s Mexico Border Wall - Global Atlanta

 “There’s a lot of anxiety, a lot of fear that cuts into the heart of who we are as a society.
 It’s caused a lot of people to wonder what’s going on and where are we going,” he said.

-He praised the contribution of the company’s Hispanic employees and the role of Atlanta itself. in the both the company’s diversity efforts and its expansion throughout the Latin America.
+He praised the contribution of the company’s Hispanic employees and the role of Atlanta itself in the both the company’s diversity efforts and its expansion throughout Latin America.
 Delta now owns a stake in Aeromexico as well as Brazil’s Gol Airlines, and Mr. Bastian has a board seat on both.

-“I think Atlanta is one of the most including read diverse places that we operate from in the world, not just in the United States,” Mr. Bastian said, later adding: “We need to reflect the communities and customers that we serve on a global scale, and that needs to be the face of Delta, and I think that is something that Delta can distinctly and uniquely do.”
+“I think Atlanta is one of the most inclusive and diverse places that we operate from in the world, not just in the United States,” Mr. Bastian said, later adding: “We need to reflect the communities and customers that we serve on a global scale.
+That needs to be the face of Delta, and I think that is something that Delta can distinctly and uniquely do.”

 He said Delta’s true character came out during the crises across Latin America, the Caribbean and south Florida over the last month, as Mexico faced earthquakes that destroyed buildings in the capital and killed a combined 300 people across the country.

 Puerto Rico, another Delta market, was pummeled by two separate hurricanes.
 The latter, Maria, left unprecedented devastation in its wake, with widespread power outages and damage to infrastructure.
-In many cases, Delta had the first plane in and the last one out, with humanitarian flights aiding in the recovery, Mr. Bastian said.
+In many cases, Delta had the first plane in and the last one out, with later humanitarian flights aiding in the recovery, Mr. Bastian said.

-“It is a gut check, and it’s one of those things where we realize how how volatile and dangerous a world that we live in, and just the important role we all play in keeping the world united as we go through all that,” he said.
+“It is a gut check, and it’s one of those things where we realize how volatile and dangerous a world we live in and the important role we all play in keeping the world united as we go through all that,” he said.

-Delta has donated more than $2 million to the Red Cross to help with recovery from hurricanes Harvey and Irma.
+Delta has donated more than $2 million to the Red Cross to help with recovery from hurricanes Harvey and Irma in the U.S.

 Nicolas Ferri, Delta’s Mexico City-based vice president for Latin America and the Caribbean, said Mr. Bastian has a unique chance to shape the future of the airline industry in the region by virtue of his board positions.